molumolua/Thesis-for-LLM/MATH/prompt_version3.md

 Strings in #Initial Premises# indicate the initial premise.
 You SHOULD complicate the #Extract Triples# using the following method:
 Check each step in the process of solution and extract detailed premises, method and the conclusion.
+Each triple in #Extract Triples# SHOULD be fine-grained.
 Premises in LATER steps MUST be  conclusion in FORMER steps or #Initial Premises#.
 FORMER conclusion are NOT ALLOWED to appear in LATER conclusion.
 #Initial Premise#  are NOT ALLOWED to appear in conclusion.
 The conclusion in each triple SHOULD contain ONLY ONE mathematical result.
+Try you best to find the implied premise for the conclusion in each triple.
 You SHOULD check the connection between each step in #Original Solution# and reflect the connection in the exacted triples.
-The method in each triple is ONLY ALLOWED to use information in corresponding premises in the same triple.
+ANY other information is STRICTLY forbidden to use in the method of each triple in #Extract Triples# except its corresponding premises in the same triple.
-All the calculation MUST be done in the method in each triple.
+The method in each triple SHOULD perform All the mathematical calculation process and get calculation results.
-The conclusion should describe clearly the meaning of the method and avoid being verbose.
+The conclusion should describe the detailed meaning of the method.
-The final conclusion in the #Extract Triples# MUST be the answer to the #Original Question#.
+The final conclusion in the #Extract Triples# MUST answer the #Original Question#.
 Try your best to make sure we can reconstruct the solution only using #Extract Triples#.
 #Initial Premises#:
 <Here is Premises.>